- Splunk Enterprise and virtual machines

 Considerations regarding Network File System (NFS)

-Splunk strongly recommends that you use block level storage rather than file level storage for indexing your data.
+Use block level storage rather than file level storage for indexing your data.

 - Do not use NFS mounts over a wide area network (WAN).
-Doing so causes performance issues and can potentially lead to data loss.
+Doing so causes performance issues and can lead to data loss.

 Considerations regarding solid state drives